 Things to Remember When Shipping Decals

 - Be sure to put instructions in your package.
 If you’d like my free unbranded car decal application instructions, visit this post.
 Free unbranded wall decal application instructions are in this post.

 - Larger decals should be shipped in a mailing tube.

 - Transfer tape or paper should already be applied.

 - Layered decals should be assembled before shipping.

 - Including an applicator is a good idea.
-You can find information on those in this post.
+For cheap applicators, a popsicle stick works.

 - You could make a “Do Not Bend” stamp with your Silhouette Mint to stamp on the outside of the package.